dauntless-coder/DSA-in-motion/README.md

 # DSA-in-motion
-grinding basics to infinity about Data structures and Algorithm with C language
+learning basics to infinity- Data structures and Algorithm with C language